jiannazzone/RetroDECK/wiki-rtd/docs/wiki_devices/linux_desktop/linux-software.md

 # Linux Desktop - Recommended Software

+The following software might enhance your RetroDECK or general gaming experience on Linux.

 ## Emulation Management
-The following software works great with the Linux Desktop and might enhance your RetroDECK experience (these are entirely optional to install).

 ### Flips